bootstrapworld/curriculum/lessons/Early-Math/additive-inverse/langs/en-us/slides.md

 ---
 {layout="Launch"}
-# Addition and Subtraction: Inverse Operations
+# Addition and Subtraction: Inverse Operations{style="font-size:26pt"}

 - Subtraction is equivalent to adding the @vocab{opposite}.
 - We can rewrite any subtraction expression as addition, and any addition expression as subtraction!